-I think all of us has had ‘one of those days’.
-Well it’s a Monday, and it’s a Monday after a time change so I have a strong feeling it will be one of those days everyday for the next week or so.
+I think all of us have had ‘one of those days’.
+Well, it’s a Monday, and it’s a Monday after a time change so I have a strong feeling it will be one of those days every day for the next week or so.
 If you have young kids, special needs kids, or maybe even no kids then you know what I mean.
-That one hour time difference can wreck havoc to your normal routines.
+That one hour time difference can wreak havoc to your normal routines.

 The littles were up before 6:00!
 They had gotten themselves dressed and came to my bedroom asking for breakfast.
 Well, Momma was in the shower and they posted themselves by the bathroom door and made sure I knew they were there.
 They were all excited when I opened the door and they went and turned on the kitchen light, which is the signal that everyone can get up, and began making their rounds to wake everyone up.
 I had to explain to them that it wasn’t time yet and that Momma needed a few minutes to herself.
 I sent them back to their room to play quietly until 7:00, which I am certain seemed like it would be an eternity to them.

 Momma really needed her ‘quiet time’ this morning.
 I knew from past experience that things can get rough and hairy after Daylight Savings Time so I wanted to prepare myself.
 I was able to get through my morning prayer and some of my devotional before being interrupted again by some very impatient and hungry little boys.
 The little time I had was well worth it and it did help to sustain me through the morning.

 When everyone was up they just wanted to argue and complain about everything from making their beds (which they do every day before breakfast) to put their dirty dishes up.
 The littles didn’t want to help with their laundry or straightening their room.
 The older ones didn’t want to do their morning chores and really weren’t interested in school work at all.